 It took an amazing amount of courage for her to walk into church that day.
 It would not have taken much to convince her not to try it again.
-But she was welcomed, and as a result, she was able to be exactly where she needed to be — in church.
+But she was welcomed by many, and as a result, she was able to be exactly where she needed to be — in church.
 She was there reaching out to God who never stopped reaching out to her.

 God is invitational